 This paper, for some unfathomable reason, set out to ask if the public knows the difference between what psychiatrists and psychologists actually do.
 And the authors discovered that “there is a lack of clarity in the public mind about our roles”.
 More worryingly, or reassuringly (depending on your perspective), they also found out that “psychologists were perceived as friendlier and having a better rapport“.
 Not earth-shattering discoveries, but what a great title!

-Optical coherence tomography (OCT) is a cool tool which measures the thickness of the retinal fiber layer (RFL).
-And it has the habit of popping its head up in many neurological specialties.
+Optical coherence tomography (OCT), a cool tool which measures the thickness of the retinal fiber layer (RFL), has acquired the ubiquitous habit of popping up in an increasing number of neurological specialties.
+OCT is, as the title of this editorial in the journal Neurology shows, indeed a window in the brain.
 In this case, the specialty is multiple sclerosis, and the subject is how OCT influences its diagnosis and surveillance.
-Surely a window into the brain is easier to achieve than one into the soul.
+The authors of this paper provide an excellent summary of the diverse studies that have applied OCT to MS, and they concluded that the literature “implies a potential role for OCT in the clinical monitoring of MS in the future”.

 The homonculus is the grotesque representation of the body on the surface or cortex of the brain.
 This paper reviews how formidable neurosurgeons such as Wilder Penfield worked out the disproportionate dimensions of this diminutive but influential man.
 He (always a man for some reason) has giant hands, a super-sized mouth, very small legs, and a miniature trunk.
 The clever brain doesn’t readily allocate its resources to large body parts that perform no complex functions!
 But be warned, this article is no light-weight reading!